 Current and voltage can be very confusing.

 Here is an illustration to help you.
-Think of electrical charge, current and voltage as a huge water tank connected to a pipe.
+Think of electrical charge, current, and voltage as a massive water tank connected to a pipe.

 Water = Charge